-Still, the attractive cost of a steel door comes with an important caveat: Its typical life span under duress is shorter than either fiberglass or wood.
-A steel door exposed to salt air or heavy rains may last only five to seven years, according to Bob Bossard, general manager of 84 Lumber in Clarksville, Del.
-Despite steel’s reputation for toughness, it actually didn’t perform well in Consumer Reports testing against wood and fiberglass for normal wear and tear.
+Still, the attractive cost of a steel door comes with an important caveat: Its typical life span under duress is shorter than both fiberglass and wood.
+A steel door exposed to salt air or heavy rains may last only five to seven years.
+Despite steel’s reputation for toughness, it actually didn’t perform well in “Consumer Report’s” testing against wood and fiberglass for normal wear and tear.

 With heavy use, it may dent, and the damage can be difficult and expensive to repair.
 If your door will be heavily exposed to traffic or the elements, you may be better off choosing a different material.

 Fiberglass doors come in an immense variety of styles, many of which accurately mimic the look of real wood.
 And if limited upkeep is your ideal, fiberglass may be your best bet.
-“Nothing is maintenance-free,” Bossard says, “but fiberglass is pretty close.
-And it lasts twice as long as wood or steel.”

 Fiberglass doesn’t expand or contract appreciably as the weather changes.
-Therefore, in a reasonably protected location, a fiberglass entry door can go for years without needing a paint or stain touch-up and can last 15 to 20 years overall.
+Therefore, in a reasonably protected location, a fiberglass entry door can go for years without needing a paint or stain touch-up and can last 15 to 20 years.
 Although it feels light to the touch, fiberglass has a very stout coating that’s difficult for an intruder to breach; and its foam core offers considerable insulation.

 Fiberglass generally falls between steel and wood in price; models sold at big-box stores range from about $150 to $600.

-Wood is considered the go-to choice for high-end projects; its luxe look and substantial weight can’t be flawlessly duplicated by fiberglass or steel, though high-end fiberglass products are getting close.
+Wood is considered the go-to choice for high-end projects; its luxe look and substantial weight can’t be flawlessly duplicated by fiberglass or steel — though high-end fiberglass products are getting close.
 If your home calls for a stunning entry statement with a handcrafted touch, wood may be the best material for you.